Contrasting Compass Diversified (CODI) & The Competition

-Compass Diversified (NYSE: CODI) is one of 14 publicly-traded companies in the “Household furniture” industry, but how does it contrast to its rivals?
-We will compare Compass Diversified to related companies based on the strength of its analyst recommendations, profitability, dividends, risk, earnings, institutional ownership and valuation.
+Compass Diversified (NYSE: CODI) is one of 14 public companies in the “Household furniture” industry, but how does it compare to its competitors?
+We will compare Compass Diversified to related companies based on the strength of its analyst recommendations, institutional ownership, earnings, profitability, dividends, valuation and risk.

-This table compares Compass Diversified and its rivals’ net margins, return on equity and return on assets.
+34.0% of Compass Diversified shares are owned by institutional investors.
+Comparatively, 62.1% of shares of all “Household furniture” companies are owned by institutional investors.
+2.7% of Compass Diversified shares are owned by company insiders.
+Comparatively, 9.3% of shares of all “Household furniture” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This is a summary of current ratings and recommmendations for Compass Diversified and its rivals, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Compass Diversified and its competitors, as reported by MarketBeat.com.

 |Sell Ratings